A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Basic RAG Approaches

 For audio, models extract essential features such as pitch, timbre, rhythm, and semantics, enabling effective and meaningful audio analysis for retrieval tasks.
 Wav2Vec 2.0\cite{NEURIPS2020_92d1e1eb}, a self-supervised learning model, learns audio representations directly from raw waveforms, producing rich, high-level embeddings suitable for diverse audio tasks.
 Inspired by CLIP\cite{pmlr-v139-radford21a}, Contrastive Language-Audio Pretraining (CLAP)\cite{10095969} is a SOTA model that generates audio embeddings by learning from paired audio and text data, offering a unified framework for integrating audio with natural language.

 For video, models aim to represent video data in compact, feature-rich vectors that capture spatial, temporal, and semantic information.
-Video Vision Transformer (ViViT)\cite{9710415}, based on ViT\cite{pmlr-v139-brock21a}, can effectively handle video understanding tasks by capturing both spatial and temporal features.Nowadays, VideoPrism\cite{zhao2024videoprism} draws attention since it achieves SOTA performance across a wide range of video understanding benchmarks.
-It is particularly notable for its ability to generalize well across different video domains without needing task-specific fine-tuning.
+Video Vision Transformer (ViViT)\cite{9710415}, based on ViT\cite{pmlr-v139-brock21a}, can effectively handle video understanding tasks by capturing both spatial and temporal features.
+VideoPrism\cite{zhao2024videoprism} has also attracted attention for achieving state-of-the-art performance across a wide range of video understanding benchmarks.
+It is particularly notable for its ability to generalize well across different video domains without requiring task-specific fine-tuning.

-In summary, good embeddings are essential to the search quality and search efficiency of retriever.
-Nowadays some text embedding models such as BGE\cite{li2024makingtextembeddersfewshot} and NV-Embed\cite{lee2024nv} perform very well, which can dominates across almost all tasks.
-However, with the rapid development of multi-modal RAG, there is still an increasing requirement for better multimodal embedding models.
+In summary, high-quality embeddings are essential to the effectiveness and efficiency of a retriever.
+Recent text embedding models, such as BGE\cite{li2024makingtextembeddersfewshot} and NV-Embed\cite{lee2024nv}, perform strongly across a wide range of tasks.
+However, the rapid development of multimodal RAG continues to create demand for better multimodal embedding models.